NicolasPiron/Master_thesis/README.md

 # file organization

-- EEG
+|-- EEG
------ N2pc
+    |-- N2pc
+        |-- files for analysis
+        |-- module
------ resting-state
+    |-- resting-state
+        |-- files for analysis
+        |-- module
------ Alpheye
+    |-- Alpheye
+        |-- files for analysis
+        |-- module

-- ET
+|-- ET
------ Alpheye
+    |-- Alpheye

-- toBIDS
+|-- toBIDS
+    |-- files to get raw -> BIDS
+    |-- data
+        |-- sourcedata
+        |-- derivatives

 # typical workflow

-1. If not already the case, transform the data to BIDS format
+1. If not already the case, transform the data to BIDS format.
-2. preprocess
+2. Preprocess.
-3. analyis for each task
+3. Analyis for each task.